*Please note this information also applies to members of the Firefighter’s Pension Scheme.

 Taking benefits under pension freedom rules

 The money purchase annual allowance (MPAA) applies if you have taken pension benefits flexibly under ‘pension freedom rules’ on, or after, 6 April 2015, you will be subject to the MPAA from that point.
 The MPAA for the tax year 2016/2017 was £10,000.
-This reduced to £4,000 in the 2017/18 tax year.
+This reduced to £4,000 in the 2017/18 tax year and remains at this level for 2018/19.
 If you are subject to the MPAA, you will incur a tax charge on any subsequent contributions to money purchase pensions which exceed this limit in any tax year.
 This is based on both contributions made by you, or on your behalf.
 In any year if you exceed the MPAA, your annual allowance for other types of tax-relieved pension saving, such as defined benefits, is reduced by £4,000 to £36,000.

 If you are subject to both the MPAA and the tapered annual allowance, your MPAA will remain at £4,000.
 However, if in any year you exceed the MPAA, your allowance for other types of pensions savings (normally £30,000) will be reduced on a tapered basis, potentially removing the whole £30,000.
 The tapered annual allowance will be personal to you and determined by your financial circumstances.

 For further information about reducing the MPAA, visit the gov.uk website.